JSFoundation/TAC/Project-Lifecycle.md

 ## Decision Making Process

-All CBs, WGs and other project level governing bodies must follow a [Consensus Seeking][] process and are responsible for documenting and keeping up to date their current processes and practices.
+All WGs and other project level governing bodies must follow a [Consensus Seeking][] process and are responsible for documenting and keeping up to date their current processes and practices.

-Each Project may nominate a representative for election to the JS Foundation TAC or vote to abstain from representation on the TAC.
+Each Project that has graduated from the mentorship program may nominate a representative for appointment to the JS Foundation TAC or choose to abstain from representation on the TAC.

 ## Applying to join